 - 1. Perform initial research into Best-Value Analysis (NOTE: may not be specific to construction contracting) - 2.
 Develop an initial questionnaire to determine what "value" OPP and their contracted construction managers look for in subcontractors - 3.
 Conduct 3 to 4 interviews with OPP personnel to gain feedback on the questionnaire's content - 4.
 Redevelop the questionnaire based on the obtained feedback - 5.
 Distribute the questionnaire to approximately 30 members of OPP's staff involved with subcontractor selection - 6.
-Collect and interpret the data. - 7.
-Select and propose the Best-Value criteria that ought to
+Collect and compile the results into the final report